-For best results, coarsely chop chocolate bars and squares before melting them.
+These methods work for melting chocolate chips, chocolate bars, and squares.
+For best results, coarsely chop bars and squares before following these melting chocolate methods:

-- Direct heat: This method is easy and convenient.
+This method is easy and convenient.
 Place the chocolate in a heavy saucepan over very low heat, stirring constantly till the chocolate begins to melt.
-Immediately remove the pan from the heat and stir the chocolate until it is smooth.
+Immediately remove the pan from the heat and stir the chocolate until smooth.

-- Double boiler: This method takes a little longer than the direct-heat method but eliminates the possibility of scorching the chocolate.
-Place water in the bottom of the double boiler so the top of the water is 1/2 inch below the upper pan.
+This method takes a little longer than the direct-heat method but eliminates the possibility of scorching the chocolate.
+Place water in the bottom of the double boiler ($17, Walmart) so the top of the water is a ½-inch below the upper pan.
 Then place the double boiler over low heat.
-Stir the chocolate constantly until it is melted.
+Stir the chocolate constantly until it's melted.
 The water in the bottom of the double boiler should not come to boiling while the chocolate is melting.

-- Microwave oven: Place up to 6 ounces of chopped chocolate bars, chocolate squares, or chocolate pieces in a microwave-safe bowl, custard cup, or measuring cup.
-Microwave, uncovered, on high for 1 1/2 to 2 minutes or until chocolate is soft enough to stir smooth.
-The chocolate will hold its shape after it starts to melt, so stir it once every minute during heating.
+Place up to 6 ounces of chopped chocolate bars, chocolate squares, or chocolate pieces in a microwave-safe bowl, custard cup, or glass measuring cup ($4, Target).
+Microwave, uncovered, on high for 1½ to 2 minutes, stirring every 30 seconds or so, or until chocolate is soft enough to stir smooth.

 - When melted and smooth, the chocolate is ready for dipping or shaping.
 If the chocolate becomes too thick during handling, repeat step 4.
 Stir the chocolate constantly until it again reaches dipping consistency.